 When an individual is injured in a car accident in Pennsylvania, they are covered under the state’s no-fault laws.
 However, Pennsylvania is a “choice no-fault” or a “limited tort” state.
 This means that drivers have the option to decide whether their insurance is going to be a modified no-fault plan or a traditional no-fault plan.

-Drivers in Pennsylvania have 45 days from the time they renew their car insurance to determine whether they want limited or full tort insurance, also called a “tort plan.”
+Drivers in Pennsylvania have 45 days from the time they renew their car insurance to determine whether they want Limited or Full Tort insurance, also called a “tort plan.”
 Under a limited plan, drivers may seek damages for all economic expenses related to the accident.
 These may include medical bills, rehabilitation costs, lost wages, and other financial burdens caused by the accident.
 However, with this plan, injured drivers cannot seek damages for non-economic damages such as pain and suffering, unless they meet the serious injury threshold.
-Under a full tort policy, injured drivers can seek financial compensation for both economic and noneconomic damages after an accident caused by another driver.
+Under a Full Tort policy, injured drivers can seek financial compensation for both economic and non-economic damages after an accident caused by another driver.
 Noneconomic damages can include loss of enjoyment of life and/or pain and suffering.

-Contact an experienced car accident attorney
+Contact our experienced car accident attorneys